 Life Felony: Life in prison, with a fine of $15,000.

 To establish the degree of punishment for any given crime, the state of Florida uses a point system.
 The higher a felony’s score, the closer it gets to a maximum sentence.
 A minimum score of 44 indicates the need for imprisonment.

 At Tom Culbreth Bail Bonds, we understand that a felony arrest is a highly stressful experience.
-Whether it happens to you or a loved one, you’ll want fast jail release to return to the comforts of family and friends, and allow for the planning of an adequate defense.
-The next time you need help with a felony bond in Cocoa and Palm Bay, FL, give our team a call.
+Whether it happens to you or a loved one, you’ll want stress free jail release to return to the comforts of family and friends, and allow for the planning of an adequate defense.
+The next time you need help with a felony bond in Cocoa and All of Brevard County, FL, give our team a call.
 We’re ready to serve your need, day or night, at 321-638-2245.